This page describes how service accounts work with Compute Engine.

 User-managed service accounts

 User-managed service accounts include new service accounts that you explicitly create and the Compute Engine default service account.

 You can create and manage your own service accounts using IAM.
 After you create an account, you grant the account IAM roles and set up instances to run as the service account.
 Apps running on instances with the service account attached can use the account's credentials to make requests to other Google APIs.

-To create and set up a new service account, see Creating and enabling service accounts for instances.
+To create and set up a new service account, see Create a VM that uses a user-managed service account.

 Compute Engine default service account

 New projects that have enabled the Compute Engine API have a Compute Engine default service account, which has the following email:

 The Compute Engine default service account has the following attributes: